 Canberra’s Recovery Plan

-The ACT Government has developed a Recovery Plan to assist the Canberra community in understanding how the Government plans to move out of restrictions that were put in place in March 2020 to limit the spread of COVID-19.
+The ACT Government has developed a Recovery Plan to assist the Canberra community in becoming COVID normal.
 Please visit the ACT Government Department of Health – Canberra’s Recovery Plan for more information.

 Information from the ACT Chief Health Officer